 Dr. Shanahan is a research assistant professor in the Department of Maternal and Child Health and a research scientist at the UNC Injury Prevention Research Center.

 The underlying motivation for Dr. Shanahan’s research is to improve the health and developmental trajectories of children.
 Her research focuses on adverse events that potentially influence these trajectories and prevent children from realizing their full potential.
 Child maltreatment is one obvious insult to the health and development of children and, therefore, documenting the magnitude, etiology, and impact of child maltreatment has been a focus of Dr. Shanahan’s work.
 Examining prevention strategies to reduce child abuse and neglect has become another main focal point of her research.
 She has evaluated prevention strategies at both the family and the policy level in North Carolina.
 Dr. Shanahan is also interested in examining the impact of prescription and illicit opioid use on parenting and, subsequently, child development, as well as the effects of experiencing intimate partner violence.
 She is also committed to translating research into tangible products and policies that have an impact on children and families.

 2015, University of North Carolina, Chapel Hill, Gillings School of Global Public Health

-MHCH625 - Injury as a Public Health Problem
+MHCH 625 - Injury and Violence as a Public Health Problem